What is Fire OS? What are the features supported by Hexnode UEM for Fire OS?

-Fire OS is Amazon’s operating system build on Google’s Android.
+Fire OS is Amazon’s operating system built on Android.
 It is similar to Android OS, except for the support of any Google product or services.
 Fire OS runs on Amazon Fire tablets and phones.

 App Compatibility with Fire OS!